 Regent Seven Seas Cruises

-Where You Can't: RSSC does not allow smoking in suites, staterooms or on private balconies.
+Where You Can't: RSSC does not allow smoking in cabins, suites or on private balconies.
 Smoking is also not permitted in any enclosed dining areas.

-Cigar and Pipe Smoking: Cigar smoking is permitted in the Connoisseur Club on Seven Seas Mariner, Navigator and Voyager, and in the designated area of the pool bar on those three ships.
+Cigar and Pipe Smoking: Cigar smoking is permitted in the Connoisseur Club on Seven Seas Mariner, Navigator and Voyager, and in the designated area of the pool area (opposite the pool bar) on those three ships.
 Pipe smoking is permitted only in the Connoisseur Club on Mariner, Navigator and Voyager, and is prohibited in open deck areas and on all other ships.

-Where You Can Smoke: Smoking is permitted only on cabin balconies, on the starboard side of open decks and in the designated smoking areas of public rooms.
+Where You Can Smoke: On all Royal Caribbean ships except those based permanently in Asia, smoking is permitted only on the starboard side of open decks and in the designated smoking areas of public rooms.
+Ships in Asia, Mariner of the Seas and Voyager of the Seas, offer one indoor smoking venue apiece.

-Where You Can't: Smoking is prohibited in all cabins (except on balconies) and in one public room on each ship.
-In addition, as always, dining areas and show lounges will be non-smoking, along with the port side of open decks.
+Where You Can't: Smoking is prohibited in all cabins and, starting January 2014, on all balconies.
+It's also limited to one public room on each ship.
+In addition, dining areas and show lounges are nonsmoking, along with the port side of open decks.

 Where You Can Smoke: Smoking is permitted on open decks in designated areas and on cabin balconies.